worldpeaceenginelabs/1-MEGABYTE-INFINITY-STORE/README.md

 ##### A weird thought maybe, but what if we would limit the on-boarding (sign-up) to 500 times a month = 16times a day = every 1,5h ??? 👀
 - We write our X-Megabyte's data.js into our static build (which is reactive and consums dynamically APIs) and drop it on edge!
 (200 CDNs worldwide, thats also a huge security feature) The transition to the new build is seamless thanks to Cloudflare.
 - Cloudflare Pages free account already provides 500 builds a month for free.
-- With some logic (local first, PWA offline abilities, service-workers, Gun syncing, Gun .on subscription, and notifications even if browser and or PWA closed) the users will not even noticing it...
+- With some logic the users will not even noticing it...

 ##### Following the Cloudflare thought
 For 25$ a month you get already 5 concurrent builds and 5000 builds per month.<br>